rajatrautelaaiml/Stock_Result_ChatBot/README.md

-# Stock_Result_Chatbot
+# PDF Reader Chatbot
-The Chatbot answers the questions related to a Company's result using the published report in PDF Format
+The Chatbot answers the questions related to a PDF File provided.